fisadev/simpyt/README.md

 You just need to [download and install Python 3 from the official website](https://www.python.org/downloads/) (on Linux any modern Python 3 will do), then [download the latest Simpyt.pyz release](https://github.com/fisadev/simpyt/releases) and place it anywhere you want, and finally just double click it.
 That's it!

+The first time you run it, it will take a few seconds to boot.
+The next time it should be almost instantaneous.

 No extra apps are needed in the device you want to use as a button box (old phones or tablets are ideal).
 You only need a working web browser in them.

 The first time you run the Simpyt app, a new `simpyt_configs` folder will be created next to the app.
 All the configs live inside that folder, no other hidden files are used for configs.